 Change of supervisor should take place if:

 - the supervisor is no longer employed by or adjuncted to the university, or takes full-time leave of absence over a longer period.

 - if duties within the university, or illness, make it difficult to fulfil the obligations of supervisor.

 - if there is a conflict of interest.
-See regulations concerning conflict of interest in the university sphere (in Swedish).

 The responsibilities of the supervisor